eea/volto-eea-design-system/website/docs/webdev/md_components/page_header_components/usage_markdown.md

 - ensure the pages contain all the components and elements in the anatomy table above
 - always use a page header when building your internal pages
 - when choosing a background image, make sure it highlights the main object related to the content, and it is meaningful
+- choose image copyright text colour according to image, use light font colour on darker images and darker font colour on lighter ones

 ### Don'ts